 26 They put Hamor and his son Shechem to the sword and took Dinah from Shechem’s house and left.

 Dinah is, we might think, treated rather as an object, though perhaps this is little different to the way in which Abram rescues Lot and his household from the warring kings in Gen 14:14.
-This really is the low point in the whole Genesis account, where female identity, agency, and especially where female sexuality are all in flux, in debate, and in acute peril.
-This is not simply as a reflection of the peril to the bloodline of the patriarchs, as the theologians so often characterise it.
+This really is the low point in the whole Genesis account in this investigation, where female identity, agency, and especially where female sexuality are all in flux, in debate, and in acute peril.
+This is not simply as a reflection of the peril to the bloodline of the patriarchs, as the theologians so often characterise the narrative of Genesis.
 That is to repeat the error, conceding ground to critical feminists without justification.
 For sure, there is not resolution in this episode.
 But what might we hear God saying to us all here?
 Rather like the account of Judges, we are given a God’s eye view of the dimensions and ramifications of sin, that so often starts in the male gaze, in male desire, in the violence that is done in the name of community and justified on the grounds of male power and right to ownership.
-In the clash of cultures, even the religious symbolism of circumcision features in the chaos.
-Yet as we survey the whole tragic vista of Genesis 34, we might see a #MeToo episode, where God exercises Divine right to call out what has happened to Dinah in terms that highlights the roles and responsibilities of all the abusers, who may well all be male.
+In the clash of cultures, even the religious symbolism of circumcision features in the chaos, underlining the suspicion that at all levels our concerns should revolve around men.
+Yet as we survey the whole tragic vista of Genesis 34, we might instead see a #MeToo episode, where God exercises Divine right to call out what has happened to Dinah in terms that highlights the roles and responsibilities of all the abusers, who may well all be male.
 God sees Dinah, and all the women of the community, and what is done to them.
 In this text God seeks to ensure that we see them too.

 This insight is developed in Gen 38, where Tamar is subjected to a different kind of abuse in her community, where it is implied that Judah considers that she is in some way connected with the death of his sons (cf Ruth 1), despite the fact that we are told quite bluntly that it was in fact God who judged them.
-Judah, however, is blind in the fog of his own imagination, sending her away back to her original family as a hopeless widow, refusing to give his third son as her husband, according to prevailing cultural traditions.
-Her life has been spent on men’s priorities, but there is no gratitude.
+Judah, however, is blind in the fog of his own imagination, sending her away back to her original family as a hopeless widow, refusing to give his third son as her husband, as should have been the case according to prevailing cultural traditions.
+Her life has been spent on men’s priorities, but there is no gratitude in return.
 Her future is denied by Judah’s refusal to continue in covenant commitment.
-Tamar takes the initiative and exercises agency with Judah, who falls into her trap: she negotiates, and decisively concludes the sexual agreement on her terms, in contrast to the assault on Dinah.
+Tamar takes the initiative and exercises her agency with Judah- it is he who falls into her trap: she negotiates, and decisively concludes the sexual agreement on her terms, in contrast to the assault on Dinah.
 The conclusion to Dinah’s abuse was determined by men, but Tamar is vindicated by the invisible work of God in Judah’s conscience and also later in God’s blessing of her twin sons, thus included in the Israelite descent.